nasa/astrobee_gds/docs/SETUP.md

   * Under "Help" click "Install New Software"
   * Under the 'Work with' dropdown, select 'Luna' and wait for it to load available packages
   * Under 'General Purpose Tools' select 'Eclipse Plug-In Development Environment'
+    * If 'Eclipse Plug-In Development Environment' is not available, see if "Hide items that are already installed" is checked.
+The plug-in may be installed already.
-  * Click 'Next' and install the plugin, restarting Eclipse
+  * Click 'Next' and install the plug-in, restarting Eclipse

 ## Import source ##
 * Under 'File' click 'Import ...'